basho/basho_docs/content/riak/kv/2.1.4/add-ons/spark-riak-connector/usage.md

 > **Note:**
 >
-> Currently, if you are using Python, only Riak TS tables, Spark DataFrames and Spark SQL are supported.
+> If you are using Python, only Riak TS tables, Spark DataFrames and Spark SQL are supported.
 Reading and writing to Riak KV buckets is not supported yet with Python.

 * [Configuration of Spark Context](config-spark-context)
 * [Reading Data From KV Bucket](reading-data)